testbrobpapoy/.MCM/README.md

 - Projects from the whole MCM (Marvel Cinematic Multiverse), regardless of studio.
 - Live‑action films and series only — no animated versions.
 - No commercials or similar promo shorts.
-- Quality matters: projects like Thor: Love and Thunder, Secret Invasion, Echo, She‑Hulk, Daredevil (2003), Runaways… don’t deserve a place at all — maybe only the trailer (I already tried to keep as many as possible, sorry for Ant‑Man and the Wasp: Quantumania).
+- Quality matters: projects like Thor: Love and Thunder, Secret Invasion, Echo, She‑Hulk, Daredevil (2003), Runaways... don’t deserve a place at all — maybe only the trailer (I already tried to keep as many as possible, sorry for Ant‑Man and the Wasp: Quantumania).
-- A project isn’t added if it breaks the lore established by previous entries — e.g. The Marvels, Moon Knight, Ms. Marvel… (some of them get only the first episode in the list).
+- A project isn’t added if it breaks the lore established by previous entries — e.g. The Marvels, Moon Knight, Ms. Marvel... (some of them get only the first episode in the list).
 - Even though release date is the baseline, I obviously moved some titles around so the watch‑through wouldn’t be dull — sometimes four series landed in a row, or plotlines felt too scattered.
 - I tried to split the series up so their connections were felt yet the individual plot wasn’t forgotten when it intertwined with many other projects.
-- Some placements may look odd — Madame Web, I Am Groot Season 1, Logan, Black Widow… but that’s just how I felt it should be, and explaining it all would take ages, LOL.
+- Some placements may look odd — Madame Web, I Am Groot Season 1, Logan, Black Widow... but that’s just how I felt it should be, and explaining it all would take ages, LOL.

 ## The list
-- Duration - ()<br>
+- Duration - 17:23:36:44<br>
 [u-X] X-Men (1:24:06)<br>
 [u-Maguire] Spider-Man (1:56:18)<br>
 [u-X] X2 (2:05:18)<br>
 [u-Blade] Blade 2 (1:49:14)<br>
-[u-Blade] Blade: Trinity Trailer (0:02:21)<br>
+[u-Blade] Trailer Blade: Trinity (0:02:21)<br>
 [u-Maguire] The Punisher (1:55:44)<br>
 [u-Maguire] Spider-Man 2 (2:00:03)<br>
 [u-Garfield] Madame Web (1:50:19)<br>